-It's been almost a year since I followed a hint from Iaian McGilchrist to learn more about Max Scheler's ideas on love.
-I've never found a more potent way of defining love, and over the past nine months or so I've been falling in love more and more with his way of framing love.
+It's been almost a year since I followed a hint[1] from Iaian McGilchrist to learn more about Max Scheler's ideas on love.
+How happy I became!
+I've never found a more potent way of defining love, and over the past nine months or so I've been increasingly impressed with this way of framing love.

 Scheler wrote that love is the movement which "brings about the continuous emergence of ever-higher value in the object -- just as if it was streaming out from the object of its own accord, without any sort of exertion...on the part of the lover. ...true love opens our spiritual eyes to ever-higher values in the object loved."[2]
 There is more to say about this, but this quote captures the essential point.